-Jeff Ballard completed BFA from University of Illinois, Champaign-Urbana, in 2000.
-He tried his hands in printmaking, painting, ceramics and successfully so.
-Yet, the charm of moulding glass into fascinating shapes became too irresistible an attraction for him and he happily surrendered into the pursuit of exploring the world of glass sculptures for the next decade or so.
-After a successful tenurity at various glass studios from Santa Fe to the Hill Country of Texas he embarked on his own individual journey in 2006.
-He relocated to Pacific Northwest where he set up Jeff Ballard Glass.
-In 2012 Jeff received the prestigious US Arts Envoy grant to travel to Berlin, Germany and develop a glass blowing program for young learners at Berlin Glas e.V.
+After a successful tenure at various glass studios in Santa Fe and the Hill Country, Texas, he set out on his own in 2006.
+He relocated to the Pacific Northwest where he set up Jeff Ballard Glass.
+In 2012, Jeff received the prestigious US Arts Envoy grant to travel to Berlin and develop a glass blowing program for the young learners at Berlin Glas e.V.

-Describe the sensation you feel in trapping the fragility of glass as a material juxtaposing the softness of pillows.
+Describe the sensation you feel in trapping the fragility of glass as a material which somewhat juxtaposes the softness of pillows.

-Your functional forms of glass art are also a lesson in itself, for example reticello, incalmo incorporated from techniques used by Italian masters.
-As a pupil how may one look forward to blending the different techniques available in various parts of the world to create his own identity?
+Your functional forms of glass art are also a lesson in itself.
+For example, you incorporate techniques like reticello and incalmo used by the Italian masters.
+As a pupil, how can one take inspirations from the different techniques used in various parts of the world?

 Besides glass as a material did you explore other materials or form of art as a mean of expression?

 You have travelled extensively in Europe and Asia.
-How has the history or culture of those places influenced your work even subconsciously if at all?
+How has the history and culture of these places influenced your work?

-Tell us of your experience in Germany as a developer/tutor of glass blowing program for youth over there?
+Tell us about your experience in Germany as a developer/tutor of glass blowing program for youth over there?

 Does your extensive interaction with students through various classes and workshops also help your evolution as an artist in any way?